dunn/wordpressl/README.md

   server, or the domain name.
 Keep in mind that it will be used for the Apache virtual host as well as the WordPress configuration

+    If you use an IP address, comment out the `- include: acme.yml` line in `roles/apache/tasks/main.yml`.
+Otherwise a SSL/TLS
+    certificate will be issued for the IP address rather than the domain name.
+You’ll have to run the SSL/TLS tasks manually.

     If you use an IP address and later point a domain name at your server, you’ll need to update the WordPress configuration, since WordPress does some redirection of its own and will only function